-□ Reduce use by taking shorter showers and condensing washing of dishes and laundry into full loads;

-Be more conscious of use by not letting water run to warm up or cool down, and not letting faucets run while brushing teeth, shaving, etc. Eliminate non-essential consumption of water (lawn watering, garden watering at night only, car washing); and Raise air conditioning thermostats for centrally-chilled buildings to 75 degrees.
-M landatory Water Conservation Measures No routine maintenance flushing of hydrants, pipes and sewer lines allowed; No fleet vehicle washing allowed; Reduction by 50% the irrigation of athletic fields, landscaping, and research facilities, unless separate irrigation ponds or wells are used; Curtail running of lasers, autoclaves and other research lab devices that consume water for once-through cooling; No use of University water for construction site dust control or rinsing activities; No use of University water for street sweeping; No pool filling using University water; and Thermostats set to 78 degrees for centrally-cooled buildings.
+- Reduce use by taking shorter showers and condensing washing of dishes and laundry into full loads; - Be more conscious of use by not letting water run to warm up or cool down, and not letting faucets run while brushing teeth, shaving, etc.; - Avoid power washing buildings and washing vehicles with public water; - Eliminate non-essential consumption of water (lawn watering, garden watering at night only, car washing) - Raise air conditioning thermostats for centrally chilled buildings to 75 degrees, particularly when leaving at night; and - Immediately report leaky fixtures in UConn buildings to Facilities Operations.

-2.4 LONG-TERM DEMAND MANAGEMENT
+Mandatory Water Conservation Measures

+- No routine maintenance flushing of hydrants, pipes and sewer lines allowed, and will only be performed to address water quality issues; - No fleet vehicle washing allowed, and the vehicle wash bay is closed; - Lawn watering is limited to four hours or less per day, and only between the hours of 5 am and 9 am and 7 pm to 9 pm.
+Athletic fields are allowed up to two hours of water per day during the same hours; - Curtail running of lasers, autoclaves and other research lab devices that consume water for once-through cooling;

+1 https://ecohusky.uconn.edu/water-conservation/

+- No use of UConn water for construction site dust control or rinsing activities, with contractors required to provide dust control water from off-site; - No use of UConn water for washing and wetting down streets, sidewalks, driveways, or parking areas unless requested by the local public health authority; - No water use by ornamental or display fountains; - The use of hydrant sprinkler caps is banned; - No pool filling using UConn water; and - Thermostats set to 78 degrees for centrally cooled buildings.

+2.4 Long-Term Demand Management